ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 ---
 layout: post
-title: Confi-Displays
+title: Displays for our conference rooms
-date: 2020-10-12
+date: 2020-10-15
 header_image: public/confis.jpg
 header_position: center
 header_overlay: true
 category: methods-and-tools
-tags: []
+tags: ["display", "outlook", "meeting"]
 authors: ["Norman"]
 about_authors: ["nfranke"]
 ---

-# Displays for our conference rooms

 ## From the idea to a functioning display

 Is the conference room free at the moment?
 Or has a colleague already booked it?
 Am I interrupting an ongoing meeting?

 These and many more questions will surely go through most people's minds when they stand in front of a locked conference room.

 On the other hand, many people are familiar with the situation, that you are in a meeting and you are disturbed by colleagues bursting in because they think that the room is free.

-To avoid these and other problems, we have thought about building small displays for our conference rooms to give a quick overview of the booked times of the respective rooms.
-There are some solutions on the market but we have decided to build them ourselves.
+To avoid these and other problems, we have thought about building small displays for our conference rooms to give a quick overview of the booked times of the respective rooms.There are some solutions on the market but we have decided to build them ourselves.

 As we always employ interns in the company and looking for practical and interesting projects, this was a very good opportunity.
 Three interns were involved in this project.
 Henri (the first trainee) already set up a working prototype and built a first display.
-Nikolas and Kilian have refined and extended it.
+Nikolas and Kilian (further trainees) have refined and extended it.

 The initial proto-type with a 3D-printed housing and small display was then transformed into a finished 10.1&Prime; touch display in a cool wooden frame.
 The rudimentary proto-type has also changed a lot and an appointment booking option has been added.

 {% image_custom image="/assets/img/pages/blog/images/blog-confi-comparison.jpg" width="70" lightbox %}

 ## The technology behind it

 Basically, it can be said that the structure described below does not necessarily have to be used.
 This project also aimed to show the trainees working on it a variety of technology.
 Since different systems have already been used in the company, we have concentrated on using and expanding them.
 Not all parts can be reproduced identically and the following lines of code serve as an example and illustration of how such a project can be implemented.

 ### The data source

-As data source and resource management we use the functionality of the resource calendars of Outlook365.
+As data source and resource management we use the functionality of the resource calendars of Outlook.
 There we have created a dedicated calendar for each conference room.
 All colleagues can use it to book the room for their appointments.
 Collisions and double bookings are minimised via the appointment scheduling option.
 Nevertheless, this is not completely excluded.

 Outlook offers the possibility of querying these calendars externally using Exchange Web Services Calls (EWS) and displaying the individual entries.

 ### The intermediate layer / message broker

 Since we want to install as less "intelligence" as possible in our displays, we need an intermediate layer that retrieves and prepares the information from Outlook.
-We have already developed a internal team website, which collects data from different systems and displays them in a bundled form, the idea of using it here was very obvious.
+We have already developed an internal team website, which collects data from different systems and displays them in a bundled form, the idea of using it here was very obvious.

-This team website is based on Java and the Vaadin framework.
+This team website is based on [Java](oracle.com/java/){:target="_blank"} and the [Vaadin](https://vaadin.com/){:target="_blank"} framework.
 There already exists a connection to our Outlook system via EWS Java client.
 By means of this connection we can simply call up appointments and store these data temporarily.
 This information can then be retrieved in the internal network via REST request.
 With the help of this controller the occupancy of the individual conference rooms can be called up and an overview of the currently available config can be displayed.

 {% highlight java %}
 @RequestMapping(method = RequestMethod.GET, value = "/{confiName}")